ivuorinen/starred/README.md

 - [7PH/powerglitch](https://github.com/7PH/powerglitch) - Tiny JS library to glitch anything on the web
 - [Azure/Azurite](https://github.com/Azure/Azurite) - A lightweight server clone of Azure Storage that simulates most of the commands supported by it with minimal dependencies
 - [Bismuth-Forge/bismuth](https://github.com/Bismuth-Forge/bismuth) - KDE Plasma add-on, that tiles your windows automatically and lets you manage them via keyboard, similarly to i3, Sway or dwm.
+- [BraveOPotato/FckSignups](https://github.com/BraveOPotato/FckSignups) - A list of tools that are open-source, in-browser, and require no-signups!
 - [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler) - Crawl a site to generate knowledge files to create your own custom GPT from a URL
 - [BuilderIO/micro-agent](https://github.com/BuilderIO/micro-agent) - An AI agent that writes (actually useful) code for you
 - [BuilderIO/mitosis](https://github.com/BuilderIO/mitosis) - Write components once, run everywhere.
 Compiles to React, Vue, Qwik, Solid, Angular, Svelte, and more.